Trams in Luxembourg: Future lines

+In conjunction, plans were announced to expand the network, with the creation of additional lines connected to T1 within, and in proximity to, Luxembourg City, serving amongst other areas, the planned Laangfur residential district in Kirchberg, via Boulevard Konrad Adenauer, and also via a revamped Place de l'Étoile interchange and Route d'Arlon, Strassen.
+Works on the Kirchberg extension have already begun, with preparatory construction starting in February 2025.
+An initial extension between Avenue John F. Kennedy and Rue Richard Coudenhove-Kalergi is scheduled to open in September 2027, and will include two new stops.
+The first, "Wehrer", which will serve the seat of two EU institutions — the Court of Justice of the European Union and the European Commission (through its new Jean Monnet 2 building, set to become the principal seat of its activities in Luxembourg) — as well as the seat of the European Investment Bank, an EU body.
+The second, "École europénne", will, as its name suggests, serve the European School, Luxembourg I.

 Rolling stock

-Twenty-one CAF Urbos trams were delivered in 2017, with a further twelve ordered in 2018.
+Twenty-one Spanish CAF Urbos100 trams were delivered in 2017, with a further twelve ordered in 2018.
 They are 45 m long, 2.65 m wide, 3.6 m high, with 75 seats and able to carry up to 422 passengers at a top speed of 70 kph.
-To cope with a 3.6 km gap in the 750v DC catenary between "Rout Bréck - Pafendall" tram stop in Kirchberg (about 160 m east of Grand Duchess Charlotte Bridge) and the central railway station, the trams use CAF's ACR system.
+To cope with a 3.6 km gap in the 750V DC catenary between "Rout Bréck - Pafendall" tram stop in Kirchberg (about 160 m east of Grand Duchess Charlotte Bridge) and the central railway station, the trams use CAF's ACR system.